 Python range function with two arguments

-This examples uses two arguments, and they are starting point and stop argument.
-For example, print(5, 15) print sequence of numbers starting from 5 to 14 and (150, 165) returns sequence of Integers from 150 to 164 with default value as the step.
+This range example uses two arguments, and they are starting point and the stop argument.
+For example, print(5, 15) print sequence of numbers starting from 5 to 14 and (150, 165) returns the sequence of Integers from 150 to 164 with default value as the step.

-You can also use the negative values as the argument values.
-Here, we also used negative values as the starting point, ending point.
+You can also use the negative values as the range argument values.
+Here, we also used negative values as the starting and ending points.
 The fourth statement starts at -10 and ends at 0, and the fifth one begins at -15 and stops at -4.

 print(list(range(5, 15))) print(list(range(-10, 1)))

 [5, 6, 7, 8, 9, 10, 11, 12, 13, 14] [-10, -9, -8, -7, -6, -5, -4, -3, -2, -1, 0]

 Using range object with three arguments, and they are starting point, ending point, and steps.
 Here, (0, 10, 2) print a list of numbers from 0 to 9, and the interval difference between consecutive numbers should be 2.